iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.8/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.proudcrowd.care 3 reviews"/>
 </p>

+> Doesn't this app use the Contact Tracking System that Apple and Google developed?<br> :date: __2020-06-02 15:29:17__

 > Simple app.
 Does what it was designed for but little else.
 Misses many locations and frequently has location accuracy issues.
 Routinely misses my home by 6 blocks.
 Says I have visited locations I have just driven past.
 Would be nice to have ability to add locations that I visited but app failed to record.<br> :date: __2020-05-22 15:52:32__

 > Still isn't capturing places I've been.
 Was at 3 different locations today, and not one of them showing up.<br> :date: __2020-05-20 23:03:13__